luk6xff/coursera-cybersecurity-capstone/README.md

 ## Run the app

-The easiest way to setup and run a full clean environment is by typing in the root:
+The easiest way to setup and run a full clean environment is by typing in the root project folder the following command:
 ```
 make
 ```